taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [auto-subs](https://github.com/tmoroney/auto-subs) - Generate Subtitles & Diarize Speakers in Davinci Resolve using AI.
  * [BaseAI](https://github.com/langbaseinc/baseai) - BaseAI — The Web AI Framework.
 The easiest way to build serverless autonomous AI agents with memory.
 Start building local-first, agentic pipes, tools, and memory.
 Deploy serverless with one command.
  * [vector-vein](https://github.com/andersonby/vector-vein) - No-code AI workflow.
 Drag and drop workflow nodes and use your workflow with your AI agents.
+ * [faster-whisper-GUI](https://github.com/cheshirecc/faster-whisper-gui) - faster_whisper GUI with PySide6
+ * [APIPark](https://github.com/apiparklab/apipark) - 🦄APIPark is the #1 open-source AI Gateway and Developer Portal, enabling you to easily manage, integrate, and deploy AI and API services.
+APIPark seamlessly connects with various large AI models and packages these AI capabilities into APIs for easy invocat

 ## Others